hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 - The type and complexity of content displayed by the component.
 - Whether _temporarily persisting_ the content in the UI is necessary or beneficial to the user.
-- Whether the element toggling the Rich Tooltip is interactive or not.

 Independent of which interaction is used, the Rich Tooltip can be dismissed by clicking outside of the component or with the `ESC` key.